RJamesJers/Image-Recognition-Classification/README.md

 ### 2. Build Model Tuition
-Methods used:
+Tasks undertaken:

-- Created a Scikit-Learn pipeline using PCA and Logistic Regression
+- Created a Scikit-Learn pipeline to explore data splitting prep including:
+-- using PCA and Logistic Regression

--
+-- using ShuffleSplit

+-- using K-Fold

+- Evaluated performance of all techniques

+- Explored what level of Dimension reduction is appropriate

 ### 3. Model Evaluation
+Tasks undertaken:

+- To find ideal performance compared 7 differnet models:

+-- Log Regression
+-- LDA
+-- SVM
+-- Neural Networks
+-- Random Forest Classifier
+-- K-NN Classifier
+-- GaussianNB

+- Evaluated all Models Performances to find ideal Model